Anti-concentration is (almost) all you need

 Here, we used that $\MO_\nu - \MO_\haar$ is psd since it has the same spectrum as $\MO_\nu$, except that two `1' eigenvalues are set to zero.
 Moreover, $\tr(P_a \MO_\haar(P_a)) = 2 D_a^2 q^{-n}/(q^n + (-1)^{|a|})$.

-We remark that the term with $a=0$ exactly corresponds to the relative anti-concentration error $Z_\nu/Z_\haar - 1$.
-A priori it is not clear how this error should bound the maximum over all $a$.
-Indeed, numerical studies \cite{belkin_2025} show that the behaviour of the anti-concentration error and the relative design error $\varepsilon$ can be very different and generally depends highly on the concrete random circuit ensemble and the connectivity.
-This indicates that anti-concentation and relative unitary designs might be less related than one might hope from our results on state designs.
+We remark that the term with $a=0$ exactly corresponds to the relative anticoncentration error $Z_\nu/Z_\haar - 1$.
+A priori, it is not clear how this error should bound the maximum over all $a$.
+Indeed, while $\tr(P_a \MO_\nu (P_a))/D_a$ attains its maximum at $a = 0$ (see Supplemental Material), the remaining factor in Eq.~\eqref{eq:relative-error} is maximized at $a = 1$ for large $n$.
+This leads to a competition between these two terms and, thus, to a complex behavior.
+Numerical studies \cite{belkin_absence_2025} show that the behaviors of the anticoncentration error and the relative design error $\varepsilon$ can be very different and generally depends highly on the concrete random circuit ensemble and the connectivity.
+This indicates that anticoncentation and relative unitary designs might be less related than one might hope from our results on state designs.\\

-Let us add some final remarks on Eq.~\eqref{eq:relative-error}.
-We can show that $\tr(P_a \MO_\nu (P_b))/D_a$ takes its maximal value at $a = b = 0$ (see SM).
-The maximum of the remaining factor in Eq.~\eqref{eq:relative-error} is attained at $a = 1$ for large $n$.
-We, thus, see that there is a competition between these two terms.
-We spent a fair amount of time trying to bound this quantity for $1$D random brickwork circuits, using the statistical mechanics approach \cite{hunter-jones_unitary_2019,dalzell_random_2022}, but failed.
-This is a source of some embarrassment to the authors, and we welcome any suggestions.
+\paragraph*{Discussion and outlook.} In this letter, we show that anticoncentration of local random quantum circuits implies the approximate $2$-design property for the generated states.
+We provide the first evidence that the deletion of local gates in Ref.~\cite{schuster_random_2025} does not provide an advantage over ordinary brickwork circuits in generating designs and pseudorandom unitaries.
+Complementary evidence for the fast convergence of unstructured random quantum circuits was recently obtained in Ref.~\cite{laracuente_approximate_2025}, which shows that the structure of the coarse-grained circuits in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025} does not change the relative entropy decay too much.
+This implies additive-error designs (in diamond norm) in depth $\mathrm{polylog}(n)$, even for higher $k$.